filipsnastins/consumer-driven-contract-testing-with-pact/README.md

 The most widely used approach for testing compatibility is integrated end-to-end testing.
-With this approach, before releasing a single microservice to the production environment, all microservices are deployed to a shared testing environment, and a suite of end-to-end tests is run against them.
+With this approach, before releasing a single microservice to the production environment, all microservices are deployed to a shared testing environment, and a suite of end-to-end tests is run.
 The promise of integrated end-to-end tests is to discover all incompatible changes between the system components and verify that the system works as a whole.

 To summarize, to ensure that a single microservice is compatible with the whole system, it must be deployed and tested together with all other microservices in a testing environment.
 This contradicts the microservice goal of independent deployability because you can't deploy